 Peace of Mind costs $24.99/month and works on iPhone, Android, Mac, Windows, Chrome, and Edge.
 One subscription covers all your devices.

-Every image on every page is blurred by default via CSS before anything renders.
-You never see an unscanned image.
+Every image on every page is pre-blurred with a 40px Gaussian blur applied via CSS before anything renders.
+You never see an unscanned image, not even for a fraction of a second.

-On-device AI (InceptionV3) classifies each image into 5 categories in 80-150 milliseconds.
-Safe images clear and the blur is removed.
-Suggestive images stay blurred.
+On-device AI (an InceptionV3 neural network) classifies each image into 5 categories in 50-200 milliseconds.
+Safe images are cleared and the blur is removed.
+Suggestive images stay permanently blurred.
 Explicit images trigger a full page block.

-This all runs on your device.
+This all runs on your device using TensorFlow.js on desktop, CoreML on iPhone, and TFLite on Android.
 No images are uploaded to any server.
-Video thumbnails are also scanned.
-The system processes images as they load and as new images appear (via mutation observers), so dynamically loaded content on infinite-scroll feeds is caught as well.
+Video thumbnails and background images are also scanned.
+The system processes images as they load and as new images appear via mutation observers, so dynamically loaded content on infinite-scroll feeds is caught as well.

 Instagram: Safe Mode blocks Explore and Reels.
 DM control lets you block all DMs or whitelist specific contacts.
 Profile browsing is monitored.